devonfw-forge/devon4flutter-non-bloc-arch/pages/120-Thinking-Declaratively.md

 *Code Snippet 3: Red button in Android (Imperative)*

 In Flutter, on the other hand, we never call the UI element directly, we instead declare that the button background should be red or blue depending on the App-Sate (here the bool “pressed”).
-We then declare that the *onPressed()* function should update the App State and re-build the button:
+We then declare that the *onPressed()* function should update the App State and rebuild the button:

 ``` dart
 bool pressed = false; //State